madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should transfer FA1.2 tokens in time of FA1.2/FA1.2 exchange launch;
    - ✅ should transfer FA2 tokens in time of FA2/FA2 exchange launch;
    - ✅ should transfer FA1.2 tokens and FA2 tokens in time of FA1.2/FA2 exchange launch;
-   - ✅ should not calculate cumulative prices and should update last block timestamp in time of any exchange launch.
    - ✅ should deploy TEZ store contract with correct initial storage in time of exchange launch with TEZ token;
    - ✅ should vote on TEZ store contract in time of exchange launch with TEZ token;
    - ❌ should vote on TEZ store contract if exchange already launched and have 0 liquidity.